quicwg/base-drafts/draft-ietf-quic-tls.md

 A receiving endpoint detects an update when the KEY_PHASE bit does not match what it is expecting.
-It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV.
-This uses the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of "tls13 ".
+It creates a new secret (see Section 7.2 of {{!TLS13}}) and the corresponding read key and IV using the same variation on HKDF as defined in {{protection-keys}}; that is, the prefix "quic " is used in place of "tls13 ".